ss43/WWPG_2021/manuals/exercise_bacterial/Task2_georeferencing.md

 ### General Information

-In this task you will construction of a tree from WGS data.
+In this task you will construct a tree from WGS data.
 You will map the sequence data to the _Salmonella enterica_ Typhimurium reference genome SL1344.
 To save on time, you will only be mapping the fastq files to 2.5 million base pairs of the genome.
 Although this will take a long time, keep in mind that this step would ordinarily take many more hours of computation time.

 Bioinformatic processing of data into biologically-meaningful outputs involves the conversion of data into many different forms.
 Just like working in the laboratory, it’s  useful to to break this process down into individual steps and have a plan.